-1. Implement external access to the Kubernetes environment (e.g., ingress, external public IPs, load balancers) to allow communication between GCB and GigaVUE-FM.

-- 2. Ensure that the firewall rules on Kubernetes nodes are met according to the Network Requirements.

-- 3. Implement mTLS.
+- 1. Implement external access to the Kubernetes environment (e.g., ingress, external public IPs, load balancers) to allow communication between GCB and GigaVUE-FM. - 2.
+Ensure that the firewall rules on Kubernetes nodes are met according to the Network Requirements. - 3.
+Implement mTLS.
 Refer to Configure mTLS Authentication.

 - 4. Add the GCB images to a private Docker registry or ensure that the files can be pulled from the Docker Hub registry.
+You can spin up or spin down the GCB instances based on your traffic load.

 - 5. Deploy GCB Controller Service.

 - 6. Deploy GCB Controller PODs.

 - 7. Deploy GCB HTTP Service.

 - 8. Deploy GCB HTTP PODs.